 The workers that are brought on board to clean up the spill face tremendous health problems later in life as well.
 Their medical treatment has to be paid for and becomes the responsibility of the government.
 Putting all the methods of recovery into place and monitoring them takes away resources from other more important work and hits the economy in subtle but powerful ways.

-One of the biggest oil spills seen in history happened during Gulf war when approximate 240 to 336 million gallons of crude oil flowed into the Persian Gulf.
+One of the biggest oil spills seen in history happened during the Gulf war when approximately 240 to 336 million gallons of crude oil flowed into the Persian Gulf.
 It was considered one of the worst disasters, beating the Ixtoc 1 Oil spill in Mexico.
-Recent major oil spill happened when an oil rig, Deepwater Horizon sank in the Gulf of Mexico.
+A recent major oil spill happened when an oil rig, Deepwater Horizon sank in the Gulf of Mexico.

 One must understand that oil spill is not the only threat that marine life is facing.
 Increasing pollution, contamination of industrial chemicals, exploitation of the resources they provide are also some of the serious threats.